-C: Now, please take a couple of minutes to learn these few simple steps that will teach you: how to use the PQ App.
+Now, please take a couple of minutes to learn how to use OLSN (click here now).

-You now understand the basic PQ App and how to find stories to read with it in the library.
-Feel free to get started and learn further as you go, OR, continue reading the rest of this page and learn about some of the many other ways the the Magic Ladder Library can help your children improve their reading.
+Now that you now understand the basic’s of how to use OLSN and the Magic Ladder Library, feel free to get your child started and learning further as they go.
+If you’d prefer to learn about some of the Magic Ladder’s other important components, continue reading more of this page and learn about some of the other ways the Magic Ladder Library can help your child improve his or her reading.

-Read it to Me: Whenever learners see this speaker button at the beginning of a line or paragraph, they have the option of clicking it to have the words read to them.
-They shouldn’t click it unless they really need it, as it won’t help them get better at reading.
+Read it to Me: Whenever this speaker button is visible at the beginning of a line or paragraph, your child has the option of having OLSN read the passage out loud to them.
+As OLSN reads the passage it will also highlight each word as it is spoken.
+They shouldn’t click it often unless they really need to.
 Click for more about: Read it to Me

 Read it to Me for Flow: Speaker buttons can also appear at the end of lines, or paragraphs.
-Learners should click them when they want to make sure that they have understood the paragraph, but only AFTER they have read it and used the PQ Pop-up on any words that they needed help with.
-Just listening to the paragraphs, and NOT using the PQ Pop-up, won’t help them read better!
+Your child can click them when they want to make sure that they have understood the paragraph, but only AFTER they have read it themselves, and used OLSN on any words they needed help with.
+Just listening to the paragraphs, and NOT using OLSN, won’t help them read better.
 Click for more about: Read it to me for Flow

 In many stories instead of a speaker button at the start or end of passages you will see the X-Ray Reading button .
 X-Ray Reading is like a 21st century “bouncing ball” that highlights the inner structure of each word it bounces on.
 It makes possible a new way of learning to associate the visual patterns seen in written words with the sound patterns heard when they are spoken.
 Click here for more.
 Click the X-Ray Reading button to experience it on this paragraph.

 Optional Power Features: There are many other powerful components of the Magic Ladder Library that could be helpful to your children.
-You can learn more about them in the Help System (available through the Help and Settings button) and by clicking the “About the Magic Ladder” button found on the Magic Ladder Library’s home page.
+You can learn more about them in the Help System (available through the Help and Settings button) and by clicking the “About the Magic Ladder” button found on most of the Magic Ladder’s pages.

 …and millions of others.

-To install the Chrome browser extension, click the following button:
+To learn more about or to install the Chrome browser extension, click the following button: